zsxkib/dia/README.md

 - We thank the [Google TPU Research Cloud program](https://sites.research.google/trc/about/) for providing computation resources.
 - Our work was heavily inspired by [SoundStorm](https://arxiv.org/abs/2305.09636), [Parakeet](https://jordandarefsky.com/blog/2024/parakeet/), and [Descript Audio Codec](https://github.com/descriptinc/descript-audio-codec).
-- HuggingFace for providing the ZeroGPU Grant.
+- Hugging Face for providing the ZeroGPU Grant.
 - "Nari" is a pure Korean word for lily.
 - We thank Jason Y. for providing help with data filtering.